 What is Wispr Flow?

 So, what exactly is Wispr Flow?
-It’s an AI voice dictation app for Mac, Windows, and iOS that pretty much wants to be your new keyboard.
+It's an AI voice dictation app for Mac, Windows, iPhone, and Android that pretty much wants to be your new keyboard.
 You talk, it types.
-But it’s smarter than the basic speech-to-text you might have on your phone.
-Flow’s AI cleans up your speech in real-time as you go, editing and formatting your words.
+But it's smarter than the basic speech-to-text you might have on your phone.
+Flow's AI cleans up your speech in real-time as you go, editing and formatting your words.

 The big draw is that it works everywhere, in your emails, your Slack messages, even in your code editor.
-It’s meant to understand what you’re trying to say, cutting out the ‘ums’ and ‘ahs,’ adding punctuation, and even tweaking its tone for different apps.
+It's meant to understand what you're trying to say, cutting out the 'ums' and 'ahs,' adding punctuation, and even tweaking its tone for different apps.
 It also picks up on your unique vocabulary over time.
 The whole idea is to let you get your thoughts down without all the stop-and-start of typing and editing.
+If you live in a doc tool, it's a different flavor of the same productivity itch that Notion AI and Grammarly are chasing.

 Key features and performance